WATERS POLICIES AND PROCEDURES

 Visitor Policy

 Safety and security of our students and staff is a priority.
-All visitors entering the building must come to the main office and sign in the guest registry and state the purpose of your visit.
-You will be given a lanyard to wear during your visit - it indicates to staff that you have permission to be in the building.
-If your lanyard is not visible, staff will stop and ask you what you are doing.
+All visitors entering the building must come to the main office and sign in the Visitor Management System and state the purpose of your visit.
+You will be given a name tag to wear during your visit - it indicates to staff that you have permission to be in the building.
+If your name tag is not visible, staff will stop and ask you what you are doing.
+Some visitors may not be granted a name tag and entry to the building.

 Students must wear proper gym shoes or they will sit out of gym class.
 Proper gym shoes are tennis shoes that cover the whole foot and can be tightened by laces or Velcro.
 Cleats, crocs, sandals, dress shoes, boots, flip flops, etc., are not acceptable.
 Suggested attire includes: Sweat pants, athletic shorts (elastic waist running shorts, work out shorts and basketball shorts), joggers/track pants, warm-ups pants, yoga pants, and leggings.
 T-shirts and sweatshirts.